Antiplatelets

 Aspirin in Pediatrics

-Aspirin is contraindicated in children with viral illnesses due to Reye syndrome risk (potentially fatal hepatic failure and encephalopathy).
+Aspirin is contraindicated in children younger than 12 years with flu-like or viral illness symptoms due to Reye syndrome risk (potentially fatal hepatic failure and encephalopathy).

 Pharmacology